 The AQUACLEW project aims to improve the climate sustainability of European research projects.
 To do this, we will lead by example of how a European research project can reduce greenhouse emissions compared to traditionally run projects.
 We will promote climate friendly research, tips for how to reduce the carbon footprint of a project and some quantitative measures of how AQUACLEW has reduced its carbon footprint via our project and institutional webpages so that other international research projects can learn from our experience.

-We have had one meeting (Kick-Off held in Norrköping, Sweden, 11th - 13th october).
+We have had two meetings (Kick-Off held in Norrköping, Sweden, 11th - 13th October 2017, General Assembly held in Copenhagen, Denmark, 16th - 17th October 2018).
 The total metric tons of CO2 have been calculated by using mode of travel (plane, train, etc), place of departure/arrival, and distance travelled, per person travelling.

 - Sourcing cloud computing facilities and data storage space from providers which use large shares of renewable energy.